The Master of Liberal Arts, Dramatic Arts degree field consists of 12 courses (48 credits).

 12 Graduate Courses

 The degree is highly customizable.
-Within the program curriculum, you choose the dramatic arts and elective courses that meet your personal learning goals.
+Within the program curriculum, you choose the dramatic arts and elective courses that meet your learning goals.

 - Five dramatic arts courses

 - Master’s thesis (8 credits)

 Eight of the above courses (32 credits) need to be taught by instructors with the Harvard instructor designation.
 The thesis course is taught by a Harvard instructor.

 Admissions: Earn Your Way In

 To begin the admission process, you simply register—no application needed—for the following three, 4-credit, graduate-level degree courses (available online):

 - HUMA 100 Proseminar: Graduate Research Methods and Scholarly Writing in the Humanities

 - Before registering, you’ll need to pass our online test of critical reading and writing skills or earn a B or higher in EXPO 42a Writing in the Humanities.